faenrandir/a_careful_examination/content/documents/science/when-did-adam-and-eve-live.md

 * D&C 77 --- at about 4,000 BCE

-[^literalinterpretation]: A literal interpretation of these verses is strongly implied by numerous official LDS publications, as documented in {{ link(text="The 6000 year problem", path="/the-6000-year-problem/") }}.
+[^literalinterpretation]: A literal interpretation of these verses is strongly implied by numerous official LDS publications, as documented in [The 6000 year problem](/the-6000-year-problem/).